tadashibashi/fcc-calculator/readme.md

 # Calculator App
 ![Preview Image](./screenshot.png)

-This is a calculator app that runs in a web browser, created for a freeCodeCamp front-end APIs certificate assignment.
+This is a calculator app that runs in a web browser, created for the freeCodeCamp front-end APIs certificate.

 Please check out the build [here](https://aaronishibashi.com/portfolio/web/calculator/)